MicrosoftDocs/cpp-docs/docs/overview/compiler-versions.md

 R - revision version

 - [`_MSC_VER`](../preprocessor/predefined-macros.md) distinguishes between different versions of the compiler at a high level.
 It's used to distinguish between major and minor releases. `_MSC_VER` = MMmm.
-- [`_MSC_FULL_VER`](../preprocessor/predefined-macros.md) represents the major, minor, and build version of the compiler. `_MSC_FULL_VER` = MMmmBBBB.
+- [`_MSC_FULL_VER`](../preprocessor/predefined-macros.md) represents the major, minor, and build version of the compiler. `_MSC_FULL_VER` = MMmmBBBBB.
 It's used to distinguish between different versions of the compiler, including servicing releases.
 Visual Studio 2019 16.8 and 16.9 share the same major and minor versions (and `_MSC_VER`).
 To distinguish them, use `_MSC_FULL_VER`.
 The same is true for Visual Studio 2019 16.10 and 16.11.
 - [`_MSC_BUILD`](../preprocessor/predefined-macros.md) represents the build version of the compiler. `_MSC_BUILD` = R.Use it to distinguish between servicing releases.

 For example, the major version changed between Visual Studio 2013 and Visual Studio 2015, reflected by a change in `_MSC_VER` from 1800 to 1900.
 An example of a minor change is from Visual Studio 2022 17.1 to Visual Studio 2022 17.2, when `_MSC_VER` changed from 1931 to 1932.